-"Kabiyesi too wan Oblee": Ooni of Ife attends Olamide's concert, Wizkid performs
+"Kabiyesi too wan oblee": Ooni of Ife attends Olamide's concert, Wizkid performs

-Video of Ooni of Ife at Olamide’s Concert in Lagos Trends, Wizkid, Phyno, Others Perform
+Video of Ooni of Ife Arriving at Eko Hotel Amid Olamide’s Concert Trends, Wizkid, Others Perform

 - YBNL's boss Olamide returned with his 'Olamide Live In Concert' in 2024, as videos from the event surfaced online